pmacMaps/mckinneypartyof5/_posts/2019-03-13-Visiting-Tiny-Estates.md

 We are super excited to tell you about our stay at [Tiny Estates](https://tiny-estates.com/) in Elizabethtown, Pennsylvania.
 Not only were we pumped to stay in a tiny house for the first time, we also are thankful that a place like Tiny Estates is so close to us and on the east coast.

-We had originally planned to stay in a tiny house in Ronks, PA, in June of 2017, but our plans were thwarted when my daughter came a few weeks earlier than expected.
+We had originally planned to stay in a tiny house in Ronks, PA, in June of 2017, but our plans were thwarted when our daughter came a few weeks earlier than expected.
 This didn’t change our desire to stay in a tiny house however.
 In early spring 2018, we decided we would give the tiny house in Ronks another try.
 Unfortunately,  staying here was no longer an option.
 We think we discovered Tiny Estates through a suggested post on a social media feed.
 We were super excited to learn about a tiny house community so close to home.
 Patrick had been thinking about buying some music gear with his birthday money, but decided to book a night at Tiny Estates instead.

 {% include insert-image-post.html url="/assets/images/blog/tiny-estates-sign.JPG" description="a building with a sign for Tiny Estates" %}